tsi-software/JavaGenerator/README.md

     }
 ```

-To make use of the generator,
+To make use of your generator,
 open it using a "try-with-resources" statement
 then iterate using a "for each" statement.
 ```java